TRIO Programs

 Expanding higher education opportunities.

-The McNair Scholars Program encourages low-income and first-generation college students and students from historically underrepresented ethnic groups to expand their educational opportunities by enrolling in a Ph.D. program and ultimately pursuing an academic career.
+The Ronald E. McNair program has both a Spelman and Morehouse Scholars Program that encourages low-income and first-generation college students and students from historically underrepresented ethnic groups to expand their educational opportunities by enrolling in a Ph.D. program and ultimately pursuing an academic career.
 We designed our program specifically for STEM majors.
 We are a year-round graduate school preparatory program with an eight-week summer research component designed to prepare first-generation undergraduates demonstrating the strong academic potential for doctoral studies through involvement in research and other scholarly activities.
 The program provides research opportunities, faculty mentors, opportunities to publish and present research findings, and assistance with the graduate school application process.

 The U.S. Department of Education fully funded the Ronald E. McNair Post-Baccalaureate Achievement Program and named it in honor of Dr. Ronald McNair, an African American astronaut.
 He died in the 1986 Challenger explosion.
 President George W. Bush posthumously awarded McNair the Congressional Space Medal of Honor.